 - Upon receipt of a Campus Security Authority (CSA) report of a Clery crime on Clery Geography, a Timely Warning analysis shall be completed and documented by the Clery Director.
 The Clery Director shall have authority to delegate this responsibility as appropriate.
-It is not necessary to complete and document a Timely Warning analysis for referrals to disciplinary action. - If it is determined that the report includes a Clery crime on Clery Geography, the Clery Director and Chief of Police (or management designee) will confer to analyze the known pertinent facts to determine whether they constitute a serious or ongoing threat to the Campus community.
+It is not necessary to document the completed Timely Warning analysis for referrals to disciplinary action. - If it is determined that the report includes a Clery crime on Clery Geography, the Clery Director and Chief of Police (or management designee) will confer to analyze the known pertinent facts to determine whether they constitute a serious or ongoing threat to the Campus community.
 The unavailability of the Clery Director shall not unduly delay the issuance of a Timely Warning. - If a CSA report includes 1) a Clery crime 2) on Clery Geography and 3) a discernible serious or ongoing threat, a timely warning as described below shall be issued expeditiously. - In the absence of any of these three elements, no timely warning will be issued. - The Chief of Police (or the management designee) shall have ultimate authority and responsibility for determining whether to issue a Timely Warning.

 Each reported incident must be analyzed on a case-by-case basis.
 All known factors shall be considered in the case-by-case analysis to determine whether a timely warning should be issued.
 No single factor should govern the decision regarding the issuance of a timely warning.
 Campuses are prohibited from circumventing a case-by-case analysis by issuing a blanket rule that timely warnings will be issued for all reports of any given Clery reportable crime.
-Requests from an outside law enforcement agency to refrain from issuing a timely warning is insufficient grounds on its own for not issuing or delaying the issuing of a timely warning, unless the Chief of Police concurs that by issuing a timely warning, an identified risk can be articulated that would compromise the law enforcement efforts of the outside agency investigating the crime to gather evidence and/or apprehend suspect(s).
+Requests from an outside law enforcement agency to refrain from issuing a timely warning, unless the Chief of Police concurs that by issuing a timely warning, an identified risk can be articulated that would compromise the law enforcement efforts of the outside agency investigating the crime to gather evidence and/or apprehend suspect(s).